Ferric Oxide (Iron III Oxide) USP NF BP Grade Manufacturers, with SDS GHS MSDS Sheet

 Small Spill: Use appropriate tools to put the spilled solid in a convenient waste disposal container.
 Finish cleaning by spreading water on the contaminated surface and dispose of according to legal authority requirements.

-Large Spill: Use a shovel to put the material into a convenient waste disposal container.
-Finish cleaning by spreading water on the contaminated surface and allow drain.
+Large Spill: Contain spilled material.
+Use a shovel to put the material into a convenient waste disposal container.
+Finish cleaning by spreading water on the contaminated surface and dispose as per law.

 Section 7: Handling and Storage